tmdict/tmdict/data/content/page/tmdict/site/site.en.md

 Translation for _Fate/Apocrypha material_, a collaboration project with 譯月漢化小组 and NanoDesu’s Eternal Dreamer, is now available!

-- Added Fate/Apocrypha Encylopedia (English, Chinese, Japanese)
+- Added Fate/Apocrypha Encyclopedia (English, Chinese, Japanese)
 - Changed Kara no Kyoukai glossary Chinese entry title to “「 」”
 - Fixed an issue with some entries not sorting correctly in Japanese